Inspection Reports for

 Findings

 The facility failed to maintain the safety of Resident #1 who sustained bruises during an altercation with a roommate.
 The Nurse Aide who witnessed the incident failed to report it to licensed staff.
-Investigations revealed the bruising was not caused by prior bloodwork as initially thought.
-The Nurse Aide was scared and did not report the incident timely, violating facility policy on abuse reporting.
+The bruising was initially thought to be related to medical procedures but was later determined to be caused by the altercation.
+The Nurse Aide did not report the incident immediately due to fear.

 Deficiencies (2)

-Failure to protect Resident #1 from physical abuse during a resident-to-resident altercation resulting in bruising.
+F0600: The facility failed to protect Resident #1 from physical abuse during a resident-to-resident altercation, resulting in bruising.
+The Nurse Aide intervened but did not report the incident to licensed staff.

-Failure of Nurse Aide to timely report suspected abuse to licensed staff.
+F0609: The Nurse Aide who witnessed the physical altercation failed to timely report the suspected abuse to licensed staff as required by facility policy.

 Report Facts